 In patients with pilonidal disease this can cause a lot of anxiety, as it can easily be confused with recurrence of the pilonidal disease itself.
 I encourage patients to send me photos of any areas of concern so I can tell them the cause of the visible change.
 Patients with pre-existing autoimmune diseases (especially those with hiadradenitis suppuritiva) seem to be prone to having reactions to these sutures.
 Patients who had a contaminated or infected wound are also prone to these problems, some of which are related to bacteria attaching to the suture material and then causing problems later.

 These suture-related problems are always self-limiting (if it is in an area away from the midline) – because the suture material eventually dissolves.
 If there is an area of drainage, it is OK to clean it with peroxide and put a dry dressing on it.
 If the area is down near the anus, putting a piece of gauze between the cheeks, as you may have done initially post-op, is a good idea until it stops draining.

 Below are a few photos of what this can look like.
 These patients went on to heal without any kind of surgical intervention.
-Typically, I recommend Vitamin C Serum to treat these.
+Typically, I recommend Vitamin C Serum or Skinuva Scar Treatment (also available on Amzaon) to treat these.

 Patient with an irritated suture 4 months after surgery.

 Several bumps on the incision from irritated suture material.